Lindbergh Schools

 Lindbergh Schools is a public school district in St. Louis County, Missouri, United States.
-Lindbergh School District serves 6877 students as of the 2017-2018 school year.
+Lindbergh School District serves 6,877 students as of the 2017-2018 school year.
 Its new headquarters are located at the former site of Johnny's Market in Sappington, a census-designated place and unincorporated area.
 Lindbergh Schools is currently facing a large growth rate in student population (2107).

 The district has 6 elementary schools, 2 middle schools and 1 high school, and Lindbergh High School, which has a student teacher ratio noticeably higher than the state and national averages.
 There are 464 staff as of the 2016-2017 school year.
-The average teacher's salary is $53,561 and $107,664 for the average school principal salary.
-Dr. Jim Simpson, the superintendent for the past ten years, earns $270,858.
-Dr. Simpson is set to retire at the end of the 2017-2018 school year, and will be replaced by Dr. Tony Lake.
+The average teacher's salary is $53,561 and $107,664 is the average school principal's salary.
+Dr. Tony Lake, the superintendent since 2018, earned $227,236 in the 2021-2022 school year.

 Lindbergh Schools is located in the southwest portion of St. Louis County and serves students from all or part of nine different localities: Crestwood, Concord Village, Fenton, Grantwood Village, Green Park, Kirkwood, Lakeshire, Sappington and Sunset Hills.